VAWGG/cochan-1/README.md

 }
 ```

+> There is no `canTake` property, as you can always take a value from a channel.
+If the channel is closed, the taken value equals `chan.CLOSED`.

 Another pair of related functions are `maybeCanSendSync()` and `maybeCanTakeSync()`.
 They return a `Promise` that gets resolved when there is an opportunity to send/consume
 a value synchronously (in which case the returned promise resolves with `true`), or